-The Chennakesava temple is basically referred as the Vijayanarayana temple.
+The Chennakesava temple is basically referred to as the Vijayanarayana temple.
 It is situated on the Yagachi River at Belur and earlier, it was the capital of the Hoysala rulers.
 Chennakeshava temple is an excellent example of Hoysala architecture.
 The actual meaning of Chennakesava is “Handsome Kesava”.
-This beautiful temple is named after the gorgeous (chenna), long-haired (keshava) appearance of Lord Krishna.
+This beautiful temple is named after the gorgeous (chenna), long-haired (Keshava) appearance of Lord Krishna.
 The city of Belur is nearly 40 Kilometre from the city of Hassan.
 In this temple, you can see a 6 foot Deity in standing position.
 The two upper hands of deity hold a disc and conch, and the two lower ones hold a lotus and club.

 To the left of the main shrine, there is a shrine which is dedicated to Kappe Chenniga Raya.
 This gorgeous temple is having two altars.
 Kappe Chenniga Raya is the main Deity of the beautiful temple, To the west of the major temple, there is a holy place dedicated to Lord Vishnu called Viranarayana.